DHCW-Digital-Health-and-Care-Wales/shared-medicines-guide/technical/read data/read-gp-data/q-and-a.md

    display: "Dr Alison Bradley (GMP: 123456) at Cwm Cymru Practice (ODS: W12345)" },
   entry: [
-    // the medication with its status and dose instruction plus more details in the reference (see below) {
+// the medication with its status and dose instruction plus more details in the reference (see below)
+    {
       item: {
+// the reference points to the following resource using its id property
         reference: "#acute-statement-example",
         display: "Co-amoxiclav 250mg/125mg dispersible tablets sugar free - active - 1 tablet 3 times a day"
       }
     }
 // and any other entries from the gp record
   ]
 },
-// the medication statement
+// followed by the medication statement
 {
     id: "acute-statement-example",
 // this describes the order (prescription) that the statement was derived from
     contained: [
         {
             resourceType: "MedicationRequest",
             id: "1",
             status: "completed",
             intent: "order",
+// echos the medication statement
             medicationCodeableConcept: {
                 coding: [
                     {